-Ihuru has two RO units of 200m3/day capacity and 100m3/day capacity.
-The main production plant is the 200m3 plant and it is operated via a touch controlled automatic system.
-The second pass system of 100m3 plant is operated manually and only when the second pass product water tank is at low level.
-The first pass product water is stored in a 200 ton tank which distributes to all taps and toilets and also provides raw water for the second pass RO plant.
-This tank is adequate for 2 days at high occupancy.
+Vabbinfaru has two RO units of 110m3/day and 85m3/day capacity.
+The product water is stored in a 200 ton tank which distributes to all taps and toilets and a 180m3 tank which provides raw water for a second pass RO plant of capacity 160m3/day producing potable water for guests.
+The storage tanks are adequate for 3 days at high occupancy.
+Feed water is drawn from the lagoon close to beach from under the northern side jetty and the brine concentrate is discharged into the southern side lagoon as shown below.

-Feed water is drawn from an 8-inch pipe placed on the southside reef close to the jetty and the brine concentrate is discharged into the lagoon by a pipe under the jetty quite close to the reef.
-The locations of the intake pipe and brine discharge pipe are shown in Figure 4-2.
+Figure 2-2: Locations of intake well and brine discharge outlet

-Seawater from intake pipe is connected to sedimentation tank through a pump well.
+Seawater from intake well is pumped to sedimentation tank through a pump well.
 The pumps are located on the island close to the desalination plant.
 The intake water passes through a sedimentation tank or settling tank to help minimize clogging of the membranes from silt present in the water.
-The sedimentation tank is about 60tons.
+The sedimentation tank is about 250 cubic feet in size.
 The desalting process at the plant uses a reverse osmosis (RO) membrane which reduces the salt content greatly producing freshwater for use in washing, bathing and flushing toilets and brine, which is returned to sea via a lagoon outfall located under the jetty.
-Freshwater is pumped into the storage tank.
-Water pumped into the storage tank is disinfected using chlorine solution for distribution via underground distribution network to all guest rooms, pools and public areas.
+Freshwater is pumped into the storage tanks is disinfected using chlorine solution for distribution via underground distribution network to all guest rooms, pools and public areas.